sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 ## Aggregated search data added to Sourcegraph pings

-Sourcegraph collects a small amount of high-level and aggregate data from each instance.
-See the complete list of the [data we collect](https://docs.sourcegraph.com/admin/pings), and our [ping philosophy and rules](https://about.sourcegraph.com/handbook/engineering/adding_ping_data#ping-philosophy).
-New usage statistics—specifically, aggregate search latencies, aggregated counts of users and searches for search mode types, and aggregated counts of search filter usage will be sent to Sourcegraph via pings by default.
+Sourcegraph collects a small amount of high-level and aggregate data from each instance – you can see the complete list of the [data we collect](https://docs.sourcegraph.com/admin/pings), and our [ping philosophy and rules](https://about.sourcegraph.com/handbook/engineering/adding_ping_data#ping-philosophy).
+New usage statistics –  specifically, aggregate search latencies, aggregated counts of users and searches for search mode types, and aggregated counts of search filter usage – will be sent to Sourcegraph via pings by default.
 The aggregated event count metrics can be disabled via the site admin flag `disableNonCriticalTelemetry`.

 ## Experimental smart search bar